cstyan/adbDocumentation/README.md

 ADB (Android Debug Bridge) and it's protocol is what you're computer uses to communicate with Android devices.
 The protocol itself is an [application layer](https://en.wikipedia.org/wiki/Application_layer) protocol, which can sit inside TCP or USB.
-Googles documentation for the protocol and processes that use it can be found in their ADB code repository as **text** files:
+The AOSP (Android Open Source Project) documentation for the protocol and processes that use it can be found in their ADB code repository as **text** files:
 * [protocol](https://android.googlesource.com/platform/system/core/+/master/adb/protocol.txt)
 * [ADB overview](https://android.googlesource.com/platform/system/core/+/master/adb/OVERVIEW.TXT)
 * [sync](https://android.googlesource.com/platform/system/core/+/master/adb/SYNC.TXT)

+The issue with the documentation provided by the AOSP is that it's severely lacking in details about certain procedures necessarry to implementing the protocol.
+These details are things anyone familiar with common network protocols would expect to see in the documentation of a protocol.

+For example:  The documentation regarding making a connection to the device consists of
+> Both sides send a CONNECT message when the connection between them is established.
+Until a CONNECT message is received no other messages may be sent.
+Any messages received before a CONNECT message MUST be ignored.

+This is not nearly enough information for us to perform the handshake required to connect to a device, we don't know who sends CONNECT first.
+It also doesn't make mention of the AUTH portion of the handshake, which is required as of Android 4.4.

 Hopefully this document will clear up the lack of actual documentation and details regarding the implementation of the ADB protocol.
 The packet capture I refer to that was captured during a connection sequence using Googles ADB implementation is in this repo under `adbCapture.pcapng`.

+My aim is for this document to eventually be a suitable replacement for other documentation out there about the ADB protocol

+NOTE: The majority of the information presented is for use of the ADB protocol with USB.
+If you have information about it's use with TCP please submit a pull request. :simple_smile:

 ## Packet Format
 ADB packets, they kind of suck.
 > unsigned command;       /* command identifier constant        */
-    unsigned arg0;          /* first argument                   */
+  unsigned arg1;          /* first argument                   */
-    unsigned arg1;          /* second argument                  */
+  unsigned arg2;          /* second argument                  */
   unsigned data_length;   /* length of payload (0 is allowed) */
   unsigned data_crc32;    /* crc32 of data payload            */
   unsigned magic;         /* command ^ 0xffffffff             */

 First argument, second argument?
 Okay, I guess there is no point in having tons of fields with `null` values for half depending on the type of command we're sending.
+This makes sense due to the limited size of USB packet, but having different possible meanings for the value of `arg1` and `arg2` based on what type of `command` we're sending can be frustrating.

 But where is the data you ask?
 I don't even know.
+Actually I do.

+Because USB packets are limited to 512 bytes, ADB over USB expects to receive an ADB packet with the fields listed above, followed by another USB packet with any data payload associated with that ADB packet.
+Again, there is no mention of this in any of the AOSP's ADB documentation.

 Since the CONNECT message is supposed to have a format of `CONNECT(version, maxdata, "system-identity-string")`, you'd think it's safe to assume that since the packet has the `data_length` and `data_crc32`, that you can just append the actual data to the end of your node buffer / horrible C array.
 But no, you can't. `¯\_(ツ)_/¯`

-See the packet capture images in the next section to see how you have to send data over USB to have ADB not die on you.

 **NOTE:** You might be able to do the whole append *"data to the end of the packet as usual"* thing if you're using the ADB protocol over TCP.
 As an